freebsd/freebsd-quarterly/2020q2/FreshPorts.md

 The [search page](https://www.freshports.org/search.php) has long had the "Ports I Maintain" button (if you are logged in).
-This feature recently branched out to a new auomated watch list option: `Watch ports I maintain`.
+This feature recently branched out to a new automated watch list option: `Watch ports I maintain`.

 This [report subscription](https://www.freshports.org/report-subscriptions.php)
 will notify you of any commits to the ports you maintain.
 Your email